abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-RxJS.md

   ```

   - Here, the `subject` will emit the most recent value (`3`) when a new subscriber subscribes to it.
-  - It's commonly used ✅, when we want to emit the most recent value of the observable to new subscribers.
+  - It's commonly used ✅, when we want to emit the most recent value of the observable to new subscribers. **(Ex: state management and user authentication status, more here [in the authentication section below](#2️⃣-authentication-using-an-angular-service-and-an-observable))**

 - **ReplaySubject:** It emits a specified number of the most recent values emitted by the observable when a new subscriber subscribes to it.